apollographql/apollo-server/docs/source/deployment/heroku.md

 ## Setting up the project

-For Heroku, you can set up your project using Apollo Server's core library or any of its [supported middleware](../integrations/middleware) (such as Express or Hapi).
+For Heroku, you can set up your project using the "batteries-included" `apollo-server` library or any of Apollo Server's [framework-specific packages](../integrations/middleware) (Express, Hapi, etc.).

 ### Manually setting the port